joedursun/imagine/README.md

 You'll now be able to access the app from your browser at `$APP_HOST:80`.

+### Tests

+Included in the `bin` directory is a script to run the test suite in Docker: `./bin/test.sh`

+The test script will rebuild the Docker image before running the suite so the tests should always represent current code.
+Sometimes npm does not install packages successfully causing a failed build, but this can be dealt with by re-running the Docker build command (or the appropriate script if you're using them).

 ## Usage

 Currently there is only one API endpoint: `/capture`